ema-digital/emad/README.md

 Additionally, the command uses rsync's --cvs-exclude flag, which will ignore common directories that are used for source control such as `.git/` and `.svn/`.
-See the [rsync manual](https://download.samba.org/pub/rsync/rsync.html) for more information
+See the [rsync manual](https://download.samba.org/pub/rsync/rsync.html) for more information.